 sudo add-apt-repository ppa:tiheum/equinox sudo apt-get update sudo apt-get install faience-theme

 Ever since Google talked about Material Design, people have been going gaga over it.
-Paper GTK theme, by Sam Hewitt (of Moka Project), is inspired by Google Material design and currently under development.
-Which means you will not have the best experience with Paper at the moment.
-But if your a bit experimental, like me, you can definitely give it a try.
+Paper GTK theme, by Sam Hewitt (of Moka Project), is inspired by Google Material design.
+You can definitely give it a try.

 sudo add-apt-repository ppa:snwh/pulp sudo apt-get update sudo apt-get install paper-gtk-theme

 That concludes my list.
-If you are trying to give a different look to your Ubuntu, you should also try the list of best icon themes for Ubuntu 14.04.
+If you are trying to give a different look to your Ubuntu, you should also try the list of best icon themes for Ubuntu.